faroedev/js-client/README.md

+# @faroe/client

-# Faroe server JavaScript client
+A JavaScript client for Faroe servers.

 ## Overview